leangjia/blender_docs/manual/glossary/index.rst

    Vertex Group
       Collection of :term:`Vertices <Vertex>`.
       Vertex groups are useful for limiting operations to specific areas of a mesh.

+   Visual Effects
+      Grease Pencil has a special set of viewport real-time visual effects that can be apply to the object.

    Voxel
       A cubic 3D equivalent to the square 2D pixel.